 - Anti Shake is disabled automatically when any setting other than "Auto" is selected for ISO sensitivity.
-If you want Anti Shake to be operational after turning it on, be sure to change the ISO sensitivity setting to "Auto" (page 110). - Recording with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - The Anti Shake feature may not be able to eliminate the effects of hand or subject movement when shaking is severe. - Anti Shake is disabled during movie recording. - The Anti Shake feature may not work when using a very low shutter speed.
-If this happens, use a tripod to stabilize the camera.
+If you want Anti Shake to be operational after turning it on, be sure to change the ISO sensitivity setting to "Auto" (page 115). - Recording with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - The Anti Shake feature may not be able to eliminate the effects of hand or subject movement when shaking is severe. - · Anti Shake is disabled during movie recording. - The Anti Shake feature may not work when using a very low shutter speed.
+If this happens, use a tripod to stabilize the camera. - Though " -" (Anti Shake) is displayed on the monitor screen while the flash setting is "Auto Flash" or "Flash On", Anti Shake is disabled.